 Disadvantages of a Sloped Lot

-Additional site preparation and foundation work, and accessibility issues are two potential drawbacks of a sloped lot.
+Two potential drawbacks of a sloped lot are additional site preparation and foundation work, and accessibility issues.
 Sloped sites may require more site prep and foundation work than a level lot adding cost and time.
 This can include extra grading, building stem walls or retaining walls, and mitigating drainage issues.
 Accessibility for heavy construction equipment may also be a concern.
-If there is not already a road leading to the property, consider if one can be safely and affordably constructed.
+Consider the safety and affordability of constructing a road to the property if one does not already exist.

 Planning is the Key